Expert Aggregation for Financial Forecasting: Conclusion

 \section{Conclusion}

 A portfolio construction methodology based on a sequential aggregation of experts is presented.
-The strategies lie on several forecasting algorithms, called experts, such as linear models, tree-based models and neural networks.
-The aggregation performs online a convex combination of the experts and adapts their weights dynamically according to their previous losses.
-This is particularly useful in finance where market conditions are known to be non-stationary.
-The aggregation is not computationally costly and considers directly the forecasts of the experts without any assumption on the models, allowing any black-box models.
+The strategies, called experts, lie on several forecasting algorithms such as linear models, tree-based models and neural networks.
+The aggregation performs online a convex combination of experts and adapts their weights dynamically according to their performance.
+The originality of the approach is to apply online aggregation directly on strategies, which is an easy way to improve portfolio allocation by combining heterogeneous strategies in a single algorithm.
+Online aggregation is particularly promising in finance where market conditions are known to be non-stationary.
+The aggregation is not computationally costly and considers directly the forecasts of the experts without any assumption on the data distribution and the expert models, allowing to consider any (potentially black-box) strategy.
 Moreover, the aggregation rules can easily be interpreted and are theoretically grounded.
-Tests on stock returns are proposed and show that the aggregation brings an improvement in terms of annual Sharpe ratio compared to the set of experts.
-Betting on a single expert could be more interesting in terms of cumulative log returns, but the aggregation appears to more robust and reduces the risk by minimizing significantly the maximum monthly losses.
+By building long-short strategy based on US stocks, numerical tests show that BOA aggregation offers higher performance than individual experts and simple mixtures.
+Betting on a single expert could be more attractive when one focuses on cumulative returns, but the aggregation oappears to be more robust over time and reduces the risk by deceasing significantly the maximum monthly loss and the maximum draw down.
+Further works could examine the design of specific loss functions for portfolio construction, leveraging the easy adaptation of the aggregation framework to alternative objectives.